cguardia/ZODB-Documentation/book/transactions.rst

 http://www.sqlalchemy.org/docs/orm/tutorial.html will give you a good enough background to understand what follows.

+After installing the required packages, you may wish to follow along the examples using the Python interpreter where you installed them.
 The first step is to create an engine:

 ..code-block:: python
     :linenos:

-     from sqlalchemy import create_engine
+     >>> from sqlalchemy import create_engine
-     engine = create_engine('sqlite:///:memory:')
+     >>> engine = create_engine('sqlite:///:memory:')

 This will connect us to the database.
 The connection string shown here is for SQLite, if you set up a different database you will need to look up the correct